Why not commit to a greater good?

 To develop your employees’ skills!

 Engaging in social and environmental programmes is killing two birds (or more!) with one stone.
-On the one hand, you are doing something good for the Earth and / or people and communities.
-On the other hand, you get a sort of a free training for your staff.
+On the one hand, you are doing something good for the Earth and/or people and communities.
+On the other hand, you get a sort of free training for your staff.

 An article in Stanford’s Social Innovation Review claims that international skill-based volunteering is the new executive training ground.
 By giving your employees the chance to get involved and act upon causes they are passionate about, you give them a field for polishing their skills.
-They encounter different issues and deal with new situations that develop their leadership skills, outside-the box thinking, creativity etc. Such real life experiences are proven to be far better than university courses, academic trainings, etc.
+They encounter different issues and deal with new situations that develop their leadership skills, outside-the-box thinking, creativity etc. Such real-life experiences are proven to be far better than university courses, academic training, etc.

-Not to mention, the opportunity the face to face encounter between employees and local people from various communities presents in terms of spotting new market trends and understanding better current and future consumer needs.
+Not to mention, the opportunity the face-to-face encounters between employees and local people from various communities presents in terms of spotting new market trends and understanding better current and future consumer needs.
 But that’s just a bonus.

 To improve company morale and employee loyalty!